Table of contents

 • Separation of Concerns: When there is a need to separate the construction of an object from its representation, providing clear separation of concerns and improving code readability.

-Working of Builder Design Pattern
+How Does Builder Design Pattern Work?

 The Builder Pattern works by separating the construction of a complex object from its representation, allowing the same construction process to create different representations.
 It typically involves a 'Director' that constructs an object using the 'Builder' interface.